Skip to content

 2. Verification nodes at handoff boundaries catch coordination errors, hallucinated outputs, and schema violations before they propagate downstream.

-3. Two-level hierarchy over flat or deep structures, empirically validated sweet spot for behavioral consistency.
+3. Two-level hierarchy over flat or deep structures, a practitioner-validated sweet spot for behavioral consistency.

-4. Topology optimization is important, but it yields lower marginal returns than the above three.
+4. Topology optimization matters, but it yields lower marginal returns than the three priorities above.

-Intent's spec-driven development model operationalizes these priorities: its Context Engine processes entire codebases via semantic dependency analysis, enabling teams to identify where external memory stores, verification nodes, and handoff contracts should be placed before committing to a topology.
+Intent's spec-driven development model operationalizes these priorities.
+Its Context Engine processes entire codebases via semantic dependency analysis, allowing teams to identify where external memory stores, verification nodes, and handoff contracts should be placed before committing to a topology.

 Anti-Patterns That Break Multi-Agent Systems in Production